omcnicoll/omcnicoll.github.io/_posts/SitecoreGeneric/2019-09-16-Precompiling-Sitecore-Views.md

 }
 {% endhighlight %}

 Voila!
 Only 4x the work, but it works beautifully, and debatably better.
 The "easy path" has some problems using the 'Mvc.UsePhysicalViewsIfNewer' setting, and is also more difficult to troubleshoot, as the precompiled views are not included directly in the solution.
 This will also work on any remote build system, since the .cs files are already checked into source control and get easily compiled into the .dll.
-[For further documentation, the Razor Generaor github page also has some decent documentation.](https://github.com/RazorGenerator/RazorGenerator)
+[For further documentation, the Razor Generator github page also has some decent documentation.](https://github.com/RazorGenerator/RazorGenerator)